 Alternatively, if a student is unable to collect their results in person, they may be posted out to their home address.
 Please provide an A4 stamped address envelope to Mrs Dell, the Examinations Officer, by Monday 18th July 2022.
 Results not collected or posted on results day will be retained in school for collection at the start of term, again with the necessary authority.

 What can I do if results are substantially different from what is anticipated?

-If you wish to proceed with an enquiry about result change, below are copies of the school pricing structure and request form which is required to start the process.
+If you wish to proceed with an enquiry about results, below are copies of the school pricing structure and request form required to start the process.